Sending Turfgrass Samples to OSU Plant & Pest Clinic

 |It is important that the sample form be filled out as detailed as possible.
 Include information such as: environmental factors, weather data (temperatures and rain fall), who is using the turf, symptoms, shape and size of the patches, amount or size of affected area, when the problem began, has this problem occurred in the past, is the area irrigated, is the problem worse in the sun or shade, chemicals applied (rate and formulation), were growth regulators used, etc.

 The turf sample form, as well as other landscape and plant forms, can be found at http://ppdc.osu.edu.
 It is recommended that you send pictures of the area.
 These can greatly assist the diagnostician.
 The more information you provide the more complete the reply will be from the diagnostician.
 Place the form and photos in a plastic bag to prevent moisture from damaging the papers.
 Place it on top of the sample and seal the box tightly.

 It is essential that the sample be shipped overnight so a fresh, representative sample arrives at the clinic.
 It is hard to diagnose a sample that is completely dead or deteriorated while in shipment.
-Try not to send samples on a Friday, since the box will sit in a warehouse over the weekend.
+DO NOT send samples on a Friday, the box will sit in a warehouse over the weekend and deteriorate.
 Send early in the week to ensure the package arrives in the clinic quickly.
-The address for the clinic is:
+The address for the Turf clinic is: